-- 4. Meal periods will be scheduled at appropriate hours, as required by federal regulations and as defined by the ELBS. - 5.
+- such as breakfast in the classroom, so that staff may regularly reinforce the messages surrounding the positive educational, behavioral and health impacts of a healthy breakfast. - 4.
+Meal periods will be scheduled at appropriate hours, as required by federal regulations and as defined by the ELBS. - 5.
 Students will have access to hand washing or sanitizing before meals and snacks. - 6.
 Access to the food service operation area will be limited to authorized staff during food preparation and service. - 7.
 Nutrition content of school meals will be available to students and parents/guardians. - 8.
 To the extent possible, the ELBS will utilize available funding and outside programs to enhance student wellness. - 9.
 The ELBS will provide appropriate training to all staff on the components of the School Wellness policy. - 10.
 Goals of the ELBS Wellness Plan/policy will be considered in planning all school based activities. - 11.
 Fundraising projects to be conducted during school will be submitted for approval will be supportive of healthy eating and student wellness. - 12.
-Administrators, teachers, food service personnel, students, parents/guardians and community members will be encouraged to serve as positive role models. - 13.
-The ELBS will support the efforts of parents/guardians to provide a healthy diet and daily physical activity for children by communicating relevant information through various methods including the website, teacher notes, and school-wide information distribution such as Wellness Activity calendar.

-- 14. The ELBS will maintain a healthy school environment, including but not limited to indoor air quality, in accordance with the ELBS's healthy learning environment program and applicable laws and regulations. - 15.
+Administrators, teachers, food service personnel, students, parents/guardians, and community members will be encouraged to serve as positive role models. - 13.
+The ELBS will support the efforts of parents/guardians to provide a healthy diet and daily physical activity for children by communicating relevant information through various methods including the website, teacher notes, and school-wide information distribution. - 14.
+The ELBS will maintain a healthy school environment, including but not limited to indoor air quality, in accordance with the ELBS's healthy learning environment program and applicable laws and regulations. - 15.
 Achievement of the goals of the ELBS Wellness Plan will be evaluated based on review of integration of wellness into the classroom schedules and routines, student progress in wellness/fitness targeted areas and other applicable evidence/information.